richardcavell/BASICloader/README.txt

 (c) 2017-2019 Richard John Foster Cavell https://github.com/richardcavell/BASICloader

+1. What BASICloader does
+2. BASICloader's features
+3. Customizing the output

+=== 1.
+What BASICloader does ===

 BASICloader is a magazine type-in generator.
 It is free, open-source software that is intended as a retro computing project.